GSA/itvmo/_pages/exec-order-climate-crisis.md

 <h3>Federal Register Updates</h3>
 <ul>
-<li><a href="https://www.federalregister.gov/documents/2021/10/15/2021-22266/federal-acquisition-regulation-minimizing-the-risk-of-climate-change-in-federal-acquisitions" target="_blank">Federal Acquisition Regulation: Minimizing the Risk of Climate Change in Federal Acquisitions:</a> seeking comment on potential FAR amendment to ensure that major Federal agency procurements minimize the risk of climate change</li>
+<li><a href="https://www.federalregister.gov/documents/2021/10/15/2021-22266/federal-acquisition-regulation-minimizing-the-risk-of-climate-change-in-federal-acquisitions">Federal Acquisition Regulation: Minimizing the Risk of Climate Change in Federal Acquisitions:</a> seeking comment on potential FAR amendment to ensure that major Federal agency procurements minimize the risk of climate change</li>
-<li><a href="https://www.federalregister.gov/documents/2021/08/30/2021-18637/request-for-comments-on-us-clean-technologies-export-competitiveness-strategy" target="_blank">Request for Comments on U.S. Clean Technologies Export Competitiveness Strategy:</a> input to inform the Department of Commerce’s effort to develop a “U.S. Clean Technologies Export Competitiveness Strategy”, which intends to identify key issues influencing the deployment of these goods and services, highlight potential opportunities and challenges, and identify possible actions for the DOC and federal government to take in order to foster U.S. export competitiveness in clean technologies sectors.</li>
+<li><a href="https://www.federalregister.gov/documents/2021/08/30/2021-18637/request-for-comments-on-us-clean-technologies-export-competitiveness-strategy">Request for Comments on U.S. Clean Technologies Export Competitiveness Strategy:</a> input to inform the Department of Commerce’s effort to develop a “U.S. Clean Technologies Export Competitiveness Strategy”, which intends to identify key issues influencing the deployment of these goods and services, highlight potential opportunities and challenges, and identify possible actions for the DOC and federal government to take in order to foster U.S. export competitiveness in clean technologies sectors.</li>
-<li><a href="https://www.federalregister.gov/documents/2022/01/04/2021-28548/request-for-information-to-inform-interagency-efforts-to-develop-the-american-conservation-and" target="_blank">Request for Information To Inform Interagency Efforts To Develop the American Conservation and Stewardship Atlas:</a> Department of the Interior on behalf of an interagency working group is soliciting comments to inform how the American Conservation and Stewardship Atlas can best serve as a useful tool for the public and how it should reflect a continuum of conservation actions in the America the Beautiful initiative.</li>
+<li><a href="https://www.federalregister.gov/documents/2022/01/04/2021-28548/request-for-information-to-inform-interagency-efforts-to-develop-the-american-conservation-and">Request for Information To Inform Interagency Efforts To Develop the American Conservation and Stewardship Atlas:</a> Department of the Interior on behalf of an interagency working group is soliciting comments to inform how the American Conservation and Stewardship Atlas can best serve as a useful tool for the public and how it should reflect a continuum of conservation actions in the America the Beautiful initiative.</li>
 </ul>

 <h3>Resources / For More Information</h3>
 <ul>
-<li><a href="https://www.sustainability.gov/pdfs/federal-sustainability-plan.pdf" target="_blank">Federal Sustainability Plan:</a> sets out a range of ambitious goals to deliver an emissions reduction pathway consistent with President Biden's goal of reducing U.S. greenhouse gas emission by 50–52 percent from 2005 levels by 2030 and limiting global warming to 1.5 degrees Celsius, as the science demands.</li>
+<li><a href="https://www.sustainability.gov/pdfs/federal-sustainability-plan.pdf">Federal Sustainability Plan:</a> sets out a range of ambitious goals to deliver an emissions reduction pathway consistent with President Biden's goal of reducing U.S. greenhouse gas emission by 50–52 percent from 2005 levels by 2030 and limiting global warming to 1.5 degrees Celsius, as the science demands.</li>
-<li><a href="https://www.sustainability.gov/adaptation/" target="_blank">Federal Climate Adaptation Plans:</a> provides agency adaptation and resilience plans to address their most significant climate risks and vulnerabilities.</li>
+<li><a href="https://www.sustainability.gov/adaptation/">Federal Climate Adaptation Plans:</a> provides agency adaptation and resilience plans to address their most significant climate risks and vulnerabilities.</li>
-<li><a href="https://climate21.org/documents/C21_OMB.pdf" target="_blank">Climate 21 Project:</a> makes personnel and process recommendations, so OMB is best positioned to address climate issues within the first 100 days and beyond as a team.</li>
+<li><a href="https://climate21.org/documents/C21_OMB.pdf">Climate 21 Project:</a> makes personnel and process recommendations, so OMB is best positioned to address climate issues within the first 100 days and beyond as a team.</li>
-<li><a href="https://www.doi.gov/sites/doi.gov/files/report-conserving-and-restoring-america-the-beautiful-2021.pdf" target="_blank">Conserving and Restoring America the Beautiful 2021:</a> calls for a decade-long effort to support locally led and voluntary conservation and restoration efforts across public, private, and Tribal lands and waters in order to create jobs and strengthen the economy’s foundation; tackle the climate and nature crises; and address inequitable access to the outdoors.</li>
+<li><a href="https://www.doi.gov/sites/doi.gov/files/report-conserving-and-restoring-america-the-beautiful-2021.pdf">Conserving and Restoring America the Beautiful 2021:</a> calls for a decade-long effort to support locally led and voluntary conservation and restoration efforts across public, private, and Tribal lands and waters in order to create jobs and strengthen the economy’s foundation; tackle the climate and nature crises; and address inequitable access to the outdoors.</li>
 </ul>

 <h3>EO Actions</h3>